 Module AF

 Semester/study term 1

 Duration of module October-January

 Type of module Core

 Courses included in the module Accounting Finance

 How frequently is the module offered 1x per intake year

 Level Master/ MBA

-Module coordinator/ responsible professor Prof. Dr. Andreas Taschner andreas.taschner@reutlingen-university.de
+Module coordinator/ responsible professor Prof. Dr. Michel Charifzadeh michel.charifzadeh@reutlingen-university.de

 Total number of credits (ECTS) 8

 Total workload and breakdown 240 h (90 class hours, 150 h self-study)

 Learning outcomes of the module This module is designed to enable students to develop analytical skills required for understanding complex business issues.
 The fields of accounting and finance are presented to enable students to identify relevant factors in decision-making processes on subjects with which they have not yet been confronted with in their professional lives.
 Core business issues will be examined in depth in order to understand their financial impact on corporate operations and social responsibility.
 Students will acquire the accounting skills required for financial statement literacy and operational decision-making.
 They will also evaluate the suitability of a range of accounting and financial techniques and instruments for different types of situations in companies.
 Students will also be introduced to key terms in business management and the financial skills required for trade negotiations.

-Examination/ type of assessment Written exam (2 h) two-thirds and project / assignment one-third of final grade
+Examination/ type of assessment (70%) Written exam (2 h) and (30%) project / assignment / presentation

 Weighting of grade within programme 8/75